Urban freight distribution: Warehouses and distribution centers

 A distribution center is a warehouse or other specialized building that receives, stores, and distributes goods to a variety of destinations such as retail stores, businesses, consumers, manufacturing facilities, or other distribution centers.

 Railways and railyards

 Railroads haul a variety of goods such as intermodal containers, bulk goods, and other specialized cargo such as automobiles.
 In the United States, railroads are most commonly used to transport cargo over distances of 1,000 to 2,000 miles.
 Railroads are complemented by rail yards that allow freight from shippers to be trucked in, transferred onto railcars, and for trains to be assembled.
 There are three railroad classes in the United States: Class I, II, and III.
 According to the Association of American Railroads, Class I railroads had a minimum carrier operating revenue of $433.2 million in 2011.
-There are seven Class I railroads in the United States: BNSF Railway, Canadian National Railway, Canadian Pacific Railway, CSX Transportation, Kansas City Southern Railway, Norfolk Southern Railway, and Union Pacific Railroad.
+There are six Class I railroads in the United States: BNSF Railway, Canadian National Railway, Canadian Pacific Kansas City, CSX Transportation, Norfolk Southern Railway, and Union Pacific Railroad.